dancer1325/grpc-ecosystem-spring/docs/en/server/getting-started.md

 [<- Back to Index](../index.md)

+* goal
-This section describes the steps necessary to convert your application into a grpc-spring-boot-starter one.
+  * steps to convert your application -> grpc-spring-boot-starter

 ## Table of Contents <!-- omit in toc -->